0xdefaceme/whitepaper/README.md

 _revealing_ and _deciding_ on a vulnerability.
 As it serves the purpose to further understanding about *how* the system works, we're going to ignore incentives for now.
 To simplify, we're instead going to make a few assumptions.
-(1) The exploitable contract implements the Exploitable EIP standard.
+(1) The Exploitable contract implements the Exploitable ERC standard.
 (2) The attacker is willing to participate in 0xdeface's incentive game.
 Additionally, we're only going to describe one happy path here.
 We'll discuss incentives and attack vectors in one of the following sections.

-As figure 1 illustrates, the process starts with the attacker finding a vulnerability in the exploitable contract.
+As figure 1 illustrates, the process starts with the attacker finding a vulnerability in the Exploitable contract.

 ![figure 1](https://raw.githubusercontent.com/0xdefaceme/whitepaper/master/assets/figure1.png)

-The attacker hence calls `commit(IExploitable exploitable, uint256 damage)` on the negotiator contract. `exploitable` here being the vulnerable contract and `damage` the potential damage the vulnerability could cause (denoted in "Wei").
+The attacker hence calls `commit(IExploitable Exploitable, uint256 damage)` on the Negotiator contract. `Exploitable` here being the vulnerable contract and `damage` the potential damage the vulnerability could cause (denoted in "Wei").
 Note that in this first iteration, we allow the attacker to single-handedly set the estimation [footnote 5].

-Calling `commit`, the negotiator contract will make sure that `IExploitable exploitable` implements `implementsExploitable()` and that `damage` doesn't exceed the exploitable's balance.
-Is this the case, then a new vulnerability will be added and a `Commit(uint256 id, address exploitable, uint256 damage, address attacker)` event will be emitted to inform the contract operator [footnote 6].
+Calling `commit`, the Negotiator contract will make sure that `IExploitable Exploitable` implements `implementsExploitable()` and that `damage` doesn't exceed the Exploitable's balance.
+Is this the case, then a new vulnerability will be added and a `Commit(uint256 id, address Exploitable, uint256 damage, address attacker)` event will be emitted to inform the contract operator [footnote 6].